Little England in the Seven Valleys, Pas-de-Calais

 Entente Cordial in the Seven Valleys, Pas-de-Calais

 Deep in the heart of rural France, in the Seven Valleys area of Pas-de-Calais in the north is a sizeable community of English speaking expats.
 This part of France is very popular with British, Dutch and Belgian holidaymakers, second-homers and émigrés.
 Close to the borders with those countries and just an hour from Calais port it is a hidden gem and a secret part of France that is truly lovely.
 There is lush green countryside, wonderful architecture – from impressive Flemish influenced buildings to country cottages with shutters and gorgeous old doors draped in roses and pleached pear trees climbing the walls.
 It is a place where heritage and tradition are cherished, a place of culture and good cuisine, inhabited by the friendliest people in France.
 There are lovely properties for sale here, some at bargain prices and with the commute to London being just a few hours its a popular place for Brits to buy property.
-Just outside the charming and picturesque market town of Hesdin some British residents have set up the Seven Valleys Social Group and have their club house in the village of Cavron St Martin.
+Just outside the charming and picturesque market town of Hesdin some British residents have set up the Seven Valleys Social Group.

 TGLF: When and how did the group get started?

-The current number of members is around 50.
-Guests can come too – we hold club night every 3rd Wednesday of the month and on all Wednesdays throughout July and August.
-We also have a list of supporters, who though they are not members, sign up to receive details of events as they wish and attend at their convenience.
+We have a list of supporters, who though they are not members, sign up to receive details of events as they wish and attend at their convenience.
 Membership doesn’t necessarily increase during the summer months as most of our members are French resident.
 But we do find members have more visitors in the Summer and they can and do bring their family and friends to events which does swell the numbers.

 TGLF: What sort of things do you do?

-Well where do I start?!
+Well where do I start?
 We have a bar which is stocked with wines and UK & Continental beers and soft drinks.
 We have a Superleague pool table, dart board, football game and board games for all members to take advantage of.
-We meet every 3rd Wednesday of each month and our evenings are usually themed.
-This year we’ve had a soup making competition, 2 quiz nights (very hard fought and very popular), games nights, barbecues, strawberry cream tea night & a beetle drive.
-We also have a Hallowe’en party, a Xmas party and a New Year’s Eve party.
-We have regular line dancing nights with one of our members doing the calling and those events are very popular.
+We meet every 3rd Wednesday of each month (now first Tuesday) and our evenings are usually themed.

 TGLF: Do you entertain your French neighbours at the Club House?